seggewiss/seggewiss/README.md

 #### Releases I have contributed to 📦

-- [shopware/meteor](https://github.com/shopware/meteor) ([@shopware-ag/meteor-component-library@3.8.0](https://github.com/shopware/meteor/releases/tag/%40shopware-ag/meteor-component-library%403.8.0), 1 day ago) - Meteor is Shopware’s open-source design system that drives our commerce solutions.
+- [shopware/meteor](https://github.com/shopware/meteor) ([@shopware-ag/meteor-component-library@3.8.0](https://github.com/shopware/meteor/releases/tag/%40shopware-ag/meteor-component-library%403.8.0), 2 days ago) - Meteor is Shopware’s open-source design system that drives our commerce solutions.
 Extend and customise every aspect of Shopware – create elegant, delightful, and accessible experiences.
 There are no limits to your imagination.
 - [shopware/shopware](https://github.com/shopware/shopware) ([v6.5.8.10](https://github.com/shopware/shopware/releases/tag/v6.5.8.10), 1 week ago) - Shopware 6 is an open commerce platform based on Symfony Framework and Vue and supported by a worldwide community and more than 1.500 community extensions
 - [FriendsOfShopware/shopware-cli](https://github.com/FriendsOfShopware/shopware-cli) ([0.4.43](https://github.com/FriendsOfShopware/shopware-cli/releases/tag/0.4.43), 2 weeks ago) - CLI for Shopware Account and Shopware 6
 - [shopware/meteor-admin-sdk](https://github.com/shopware/meteor-admin-sdk) ([4.0.3](https://github.com/shopware/meteor-admin-sdk/releases/tag/4.0.3), 3 months ago) - The meteor-admin-sdk can be used by Shopware 6 apps and plugins.
 This library allows them to extend the administration with custom functionality.